Jodie Whittaker

 Jodie Auckland Whittaker (born 17 June 1982) is an English actress.
 She is best known for her roles on television as Beth Latimer in Broadchurch (2013–2017) and the Thirteenth Doctor in Doctor Who (2017–2022; 2025).

 She came to prominence in her 2006 feature film debut Venus, for which she received British Independent Film Award and Satellite Award nominations.
 She was later praised for her roles in the science fiction film Attack the Block (2011) and the Black Mirror episode "The Entire History of You" (2011).
+She was nominated for the British Academy Television Award for Best Actress for her role in Toxic Town (2025).

 In 2017, Whittaker became the thirteenth and first female lead actor to play the Doctor in Doctor Who and formally assumed the role from Peter Capaldi in "Twice Upon a Time".
 Whittaker starred in three series and five specials beginning with "The Woman Who Fell to Earth" in 2018 and concluding in 2022 with "The Power of the Doctor".
 She returned to the role in 2025 with a cameo appearance in the series 15 finale "The Reality War".